Division of Student Success

 - OwlLink Jobs: (listing of hundreds of degree and non-degree openings available through the University’s computer network)

-- Current listings of government, educational, social service and communications opportunities
+- Current listings of government, educational, social service and communication opportunities

 - Information on hundreds of companies

-- On-Campus recruiting (hundreds of companies interview our graduating students and alumni for available positions each year)
+- On-Campus recruiting (hundreds of companies interview graduating students and alumni for available positions each year, including internships and co-ops)

 - Career Fairs: Five career fairs are held each year.
 A general career expo and an accounting career fair are held in the fall.
-In the spring, an experiential education and career fair is held, as well as a teacher career fair and a non-profit government career fair.
+In the spring, a general career fair is held, as well as a teacher career fair.

 Cooperative Education and Internships